Lucas-Czarnecki/Elections-Canada/README.md

+## NOTE: This repository is under active development.
+You can expect significant changes in the short term.

+---
 # Elections Canada (1997 to the Present)

 This repository processes raw data from [Elections Canada](https://www.elections.ca/home.aspx) and presents said data in more researcher-friendly formats.